There are eight stages of psychosocial development according to Erik Erikson’s theory.

 EARLY CHILDHOOD: 2 to 3 years

 According to Erikson, this is the stage where the child develops to have self-control.
-The child develops the sense of independence and wants to control over a lot of things.
+The child develops a sense of independence and wants to control a lot of things.
 They become very selective.
 They also develop the will to know what’s right from wrong.
 The child develops confidence if they experience this but those who don’t will have self-doubt.

 Significant Event: Toy selection

 PRESCHOOLER: 3 to 5 years